jesse-orange/jesse-orange.github.io/_pages/honors.md

 </font>

 <br>
+- The top 5% on the American Mathematics Competition 10, 2023
+- Gold Certificate in UK Senior Mathematical Challenge, 2023
 - Certificate of High Distinction in Austurlian Mathematics Competition Intermediate Division, 2023
-- Gold Certificate in UK Senior Mathematical Challenge, 2023

 <br>
 <br>